-Here are all the facts and statistics you need to know about Suzuka ahead of the 2019 Japanese Grand Prix!
+Suzuka is one of two circuits to have hosted the Japanese Grand Prix.
+It first joined the calendar in 1987.
+Here are all the facts and statistics you need to know about Suzuka ahead of the Japanese Grand Prix!

 Michael Schumacher has taken the most victories at the track, having won here six times.
 Ferrari and McLaren are tied for the most team victories here, with seven apiece.
 German drivers have eleven victories at Suzuka, more than any other nation.
-Renault and Mercedes are tied as the most successful engine manufacturers at the circuit, with their engines winning here nine times each.
+Mercedes are the most successful engine manufacturers at the circuit, with their engines winning here ten times.

 Mika Hakkinen, Michael Schumacher, Sebastian Vettel and Lewis Hamilton are the four drivers to have taken back-to-back victories at the Suzuka track.
 Michael Schumacher is the only driver to have taken more than two consecutive victories here, having won three times in a row in 2000, 2001 and 2002.

-There are three previous winners of the Japanese Grand Prix on the 2019 grid.
-Sebastian Vettel and Lewis Hamilton have each won at Suzuka four times, while Kimi Raikkonen has won here once.
+There are four previous winners of the Japanese Grand Prix on the current grid.
+Sebastian Vettel and Lewis Hamilton have each won at Suzuka four times, while Fernando Alonso and Valtteri Bottas have won here once.

 The longest streak of different winners at the Japanese Grand Prix came between 1989 and 1995, when there were no repeat winners for seven seasons.